geeknik/my-awesome-stars/README.md

 - [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - The TypeScript AI agent framework. ⚡ Assistants, RAG, observability.
 Supports any LLM: GPT-4, Claude, Gemini, Llama.
 - [kleneway/awesome-cursor-mpc-server](https://github.com/kleneway/awesome-cursor-mpc-server) - Example of an MCP server with custom tools that can be called directly from cursor
 - [threepointone/partyvite](https://github.com/threepointone/partyvite) - A starter template for 🎈 partyserver ⨉ ⚡️ vite ⨉ ⚛️ react ⨉ 🌊 tailwindcss ⨉ ⛅️ cloudflare workers
+- [web-infra-dev/midscene](https://github.com/web-infra-dev/midscene) - Let AI be your browser operator.
 - [nickscamara/open-deep-research](https://github.com/nickscamara/open-deep-research) - An open source deep research clone.
 AI Agent that reasons large amounts of web data extracted with Firecrawl
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
 Support deepseek-r1
-- [coinbase/agentkit](https://github.com/coinbase/agentkit) - Every AI Agent deserves a wallet.
 - [ax-llm/ax](https://github.com/ax-llm/ax) - The "official" unofficial DSPy framework.
 Build LLM powered agents and other workflows, based on the Stanford DSP paper.
 - [openai/openai-realtime-agents](https://github.com/openai/openai-realtime-agents) - This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.
-- [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - A GUI Agent application based on UI-TARS(Vision-Lanuage Model) that allows you to control your computer using natural language.
+- [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - A GUI Agent application based on UI-TARS(Vision-Language Model) that allows you to control your computer using natural language.
 - [lmstudio-ai/lms](https://github.com/lmstudio-ai/lms) - LM Studio CLI
-- [backnotprop/prompt-tower](https://github.com/backnotprop/prompt-tower) - A tool that helps you build prompts with lots of code blocks in them.
+- [backnotprop/prompt-tower](https://github.com/backnotprop/prompt-tower) - A tool that helps you build prompts and manage context with lots of code blocks in them.
 - [langchain-ai/social-media-agent](https://github.com/langchain-ai/social-media-agent) - 📲 An agent for sourcing, curating, and scheduling social media posts with human-in-the-loop.
 - [SkipLabs/skip](https://github.com/SkipLabs/skip) - Skip is a framework for building reactive services
 - [David-patrick-chuks/Instagram-AI-Agent](https://github.com/David-patrick-chuks/Instagram-AI-Agent) - Instagram Ai Agent 🌸 is built using Node.js and TypeScript 🛠️, designed for seamless job execution 📸.
 It's lightweight, efficient, and still evolving 🚧—exciting new features coming soon! 🌟